Discosphaera by Iona Scott

 I studied a BA in Fine Art (Sculpture) at Norwich Institute and then an MA in Computer Animation and Special Effects at Bournemouth University before working as a 3D Artist at a Computer Games Company.
-In 2002 I co-founded an eco-themed Theatre In Education Company called Purple Broccoli with whom I performed in plays and led Art and Drama workshops in London.
+After completing a 2 year acting course at Morley College in 2002, I co-founded an eco-themed Theatre In Education Company called Purple Broccoli with whom I performed in plays and led Art and Drama workshops in London.

-In 2003 I made a demo animation 'Planktonworld' and approached and was commissioned by The Royal Botanical Gardens at Kew in London to make an exhibit of a stereoscopic 3D animation 'Swimming with phytoplankton in 3D', which was there from 2004 - 2017.
+In 2003 I made a demo animation 'Planktonworld' and approached and was commissioned by The Royal Botanical Gardens at Kew in London to make an exhibit of a stereoscopic 3D animation 'Swimming with phytoplankton in 3D', which was resident in the Marine Display under The Palm House from 2004 - 2017.

 After many years exhibiting my Discosphaera sculptures in the UK and USA, I started 3D printing them in 2018.
 I approached and was commissioned by Micropia Museum in Amsterdam to make two more designs and include a Discosphaera for their contribution to the Amsterdam Festival of Light in 2019/2020 .